kasettythoshith129467-ops/DAA_1/README.md

 # CONCLUSION:
 By completing this practical, I gained a better understanding of Dynamic Programming and its advantages over simple brute-force methods.
 I learned how storing previously calculated results can improve the efficiency of a program.
 The Making Change Problem is a good example of how Dynamic Programming can be used to solve real-life optimization problems.
 Overall, this practical improved my problem-solving skills and strengthened my understanding of Dynamic Programming concepts.

+# SUMMARY:
+In this practical, I implemented a graph using Python and performed graph traversal using **Breadth First Search (BFS)** and **Depth First Search (DFS)**.
+BFS visits the nodes level by level using a queue, while DFS explores one path deeply before backtracking using recursion or a stack.
+Different graph structures were used to understand how both searching techniques work and how their traversal order changes depending on the connections between nodes.

+# CONCLUSION:
+From this practical, I understood how graphs can be represented and traversed using BFS and DFS.
+BFS is useful when we need to explore nodes level by level, especially for finding the shortest path in an unweighted graph.
+DFS is useful for exploring a graph deeply and is commonly used in problems such as path finding and cycle detection.
+Overall, this practical helped me understand the working and implementation of both graph searching techniques in Python.